Rockwell Automation just released the latest version of its FactoryTalk View product.

 Well that’s all I know right now about FactoryTalk View Machine Edition and View Studio version 8.0.
 In the coming days and weeks as I begin to use it I’ll bring you any additional changes I encounter.

-Until then, if you have some thoughts you’d like to share on ViewME 8.0 please let us know by filling out the “leave a reply” form at the bottom of this page.
+Until then, if you have some thoughts you’d like to share on ViewME 8.0 please let us know by filling out the “post a comment or question” link below.